neil-edelman/boxes/readme.md

 are pre-processor macros.
 Documentation is in `doc/` and examples are in `test/`.

-The separate `orcish/` project is a debug and graph object that translates the graphgobbledygook pointer addresses into more semi-meaningful deterministic orc names. `src/orchish_forward.h` controls where it leads.
-This is not important unless one needs to test or draw graphs and one wants to change the file structure.
+The somewhat separate [`orcish` project](https://github.com/neil-edelman/orcish) is used to debug and graph code; it translates the graphgobbledygook pointer addresses into more semi-meaningful deterministic orc names.

 ## Design papers ##